ExoPC: Store-specific applications

 An application library, similar to the Apple App Store or the Android Market is available for the device, accessible through the EXOPC UI.

 Feedback

 The tablet captured the attention of several blogs and websites in the summer of 2010, being heralded as a possible alternative to the iPad.
-However, early reviews criticized the weight and battery life of the final product, as well as many missing features, the interface itself, sluggishness of the Internet browser, and difficulties to use the on-screen keyboard.
+However, early reviews criticized the weight and battery life of the final product, as well as many missing features, the interface itself, sluggishness of the web browser, and difficulties to use the on-screen keyboard.